Rental & Investment Cabins

 Also, many of the cabins with a great rental history may not even mention in the MLS listing that they were on a rental.
 This is due to the fact that some clients don’t want to even look at houses that were on a rental program as they can show “wear and tear” faster, especially if they are not maintained properly.

 A few things to keep in mind when buying a cabin for Short Term Vacation Rentals is that in most cases you do need to buy a “cabin” as that is what most people are looking for in a short term rental – a cabin with a view, a cabin on a creek or river, or a cabin in the woods – and the demand is pretty much in that order as well.
-So a ranch style, vinyl-sided house or mobile home in the middle of the woods is not going to rent out very well (if at all) as a Short Term Vacation Rental, whereas a solid log or wood sided cabin that sleeps 12 people with a killer view of USFS (United States Forest Service) or WMA (Wildlife Management Areas) would rent out quite well.
+So a ranch style, vinyl-sided house or mobile home in the middle of the woods is not going to rent out very well (if at all) as a Short Term Vacation Rental, whereas a solid log or wood sided cabin that sleeps 12 people with a killer view of USFS (United States Forest Service) or WMA (Wildlife Management Areas) or on a loud rushing trout-filled creek would rent out quite well.

 One area for investment potential that is often overlooked in the North Georgia Mountains is the Long Term (3, 6, 9 months or one year) rental market.
 Because there are so many vacation rental cabins up here there are a lot of businesses that cater to the visitors and tourists that come to the area.
 So that results in a lot of restaurant servers, dishwashers, chefs, cleaning people, maintenance people, etc. But these folks all need a place to live and there is a dire shortage of long term rentals – probably because the short term rentals use up a lot of the available housing inventory.
 The investment clients that I have that do long term rentals do very well renting them.
 They can put their rental up on the Blue Ridge Facebook page and receive over 100 inquiries within hours.
 ROI based on the Net Rental Income for a Long Term rental can be very similar to the Net Rental income for a Short Term Vacation Rental after you factor in your expenses, especially if you are using a Vacation Rental Management Company charging 35%.
 Plus, the added benefit is that it takes less time and effort and expense to rent out once a year.
 Also, in essence, you have the entire real estate inventory to look at for long term rentals, as long term renters will accept a vinyl sided home or mobile home.